ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 1. Solder the **single row of 10 header pins** into the bottom row of holes on the MCP23017
 2. This row starts with **A2** (left) and ends with **VCC** (right)
-3. The double row of pins on top remains empty (for button signal connections later)
+3. The double row of pins on top remains empty (for button signal connections later on)

 <div align="center">
 <img src="images/Pictures/expandersolder.jpg" width="350px" style="display: block; margin: 0 auto;">